bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 The reason we provided the assembly graphs (`.gfa`) is because we want to take a look at them.
 A good tool to visualise the structure of our assembly graphs is [Bandage](http://rrwick.github.io/Bandage/).
 Install the software, and then download the assembly graph from both assemblies (you might have to rename to avoid overwriting them when downloading).
-> Again, you can download the `.gfa` files directly from [Zenodo](https://zenodo.org/uploads/13120340) if you prefer.
+> If you have problems downloading the files, you can find the relevant files on [Zenodo](https://zenodo.org/records/17120797).

 Start the Bandage software, and open the `.gfa` files of both assemblies.
 Once opened, click on the “draw graph” button to draw the bandage graph.
 You can draw a frame over a collection of lines (contigs), and see their total length on the right side of the screen.